top of page

 Hey traders,

-In this educational article, we will discuss risk reward ratio - the tool that is used to compare your potentials losses and profits.
+In this educational article, we will discuss risk reward ratio - the tool that is used to compare your potentials losses and profits in Forex trading.

 Let's start with an example.
 Imagine you see a good buying opportunity on EURUSD.
 You quickly identify a safe entry point, your take profit level and stop loss.